 Great question.
 As I mentioned, this has been an evolutionary process for all of us.
 When I started ECOSTREAMZ I wanted to create a place where independent documentary filmmakers could get a fair chance at gaining exposure for their films and perhaps even make enough money to pay back investors and put into their next production.

 But what we are finding is that ECOSTREAMZ has the potential to be so much more.
 As was previously stated, the ultimate goal for this platform is to become THE preeminent online community and media resource for global impact activism.
+We want to create a truly interactive, community-based website.

 The exciting thing is that every aspect of this site will be interconnected.